 If you become perfect in this game then where’s the fun in that?
 Things will become stale after a short while and you will get bored.
 As long as you are alive, your sole aim should be to keep on improving your game on the inside, and the outside will automatically take care of itself.

 When situations get hard, then that is actually life’s way of saying, “Congratulations, you have passed the previous level, and welcome to the next level.
-So buckle up!”
+So buckle up and get ready to show your next move!”
 Now instead of cowering your way and succumbing to the hardships and challenges, say “Alright Life!
 I accept your challenge, show me what you got and give it your best shot.”

 The Next Level